godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Adds an item to the inventory.
+If the player is picking up an object, you may
+want to use this command in conjunction with the ``set_active`` command so that
+the object 'disappears' from the scene as it's added to the inventory.

 **Parameters**